 A child's diabetes diagnosis can also be very hard for parents to accept.
 And many parents have feelings of guilt or anger.
 Your child may perceive these emotions as being directed at him or her rather than at the disease.
 You may need to tell your child that your frustration lies with the situation.

 Because children are still developing emotionally, a diagnosis of diabetes often affects the way they think of themselves in relation to their peers.
 It may help for your child to explain to classmates what diabetes is and to show them how a blood glucose meter works.
-Insulin injections may seem strange to your child's classmates; you or your child may have to explain to them why injections are needed.
+Insulin injections or an insulin pump may seem strange to your child's classmates.
+You or your child may have to explain to them why insulin is needed.

 It is important that you allow your child to do activities that other children do.
 Your child can still play sports, stay overnight with friends, and eat the foods that classmates do.
 It just takes a little more planning and preparing than it did before.